Surrogacy in Australia is regulated in each state, which means there are no uniform laws that cover surrogacy across the country.

 Looking for more information?
 Be sure to check out The Blog, and listen to the Surrogacy Podcast.
 And don’t forget to download your free Surrogacy Handbook.

-Sarah has written a comprehensive surrogacy guide, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, which you can purchase in digital or hard copy.
+Sarah has written a comprehensive guide for surrogacy in Australia, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, which you can purchase in digital or hard copy.

 You can also book in for a consult with me below, and check out the legal services I provide.
 Sarah practices across Queensland, Victoria, Western Australia, Tasmania, New South Wales, South Australia, ACT and the Northern Territory.